jfromaniello/joseoncodecom/_posts/2012-05-31-node-dot-js-and-the-beauty-of-working-on-a-platform-that-embrace-opensource.markdown

 # How does it works?

-There are few things involved in this.
+There are few things that make this possible.

 The first thing is the ability of **npm** to install things from a git repository as explained in [[2] npm install](http://npmjs.org/doc/install.html) the package could be: